 What are we proposing?

 Through the introduction of residential units and open space, and the reintroduction of retail and commercial space, this mixed-use proposal hopes to become a gateway corner into the Upper Avenue Community.
 Improving the public realm is a must for this project and First Capital looks forward to making this site a pedestrian friendly place to shop, live, and work.
-A resubmission of the application was made in July 2022.
+A resubmission of the application was made in August 2022 and December 2023.
 Changes to the proposal are reflected below and can be viewed in more detail on the Application Materials page.

 Public Realm